According to Ohio Instructions for Form IT 1040, “Every Ohio resident and part year resident is subject to the Ohio Income tax.”

 - You are a nonresident military service member whose only income is military pay.

 Ohio has reciprocity agreements with Indiana, Kentucky, Michigan, Pennsylvania and West Virginia.
-Under this agreement, the income earned in these states for Wages and Salaries is taxable to Ohio and should be included on the Ohio return.
+Under the agreement, the income earned in these states for Wages and Salaries is taxable to Ohio and should be included on the Ohio return.